marqo-ai/marqo/examples/MultiModalSearch/article.md

 ### 4. Conclusion

 To summarise, we have shown how vector search can be easily modified to enable a number of useful functions.
-These include the use of multi-modal queries that comprise text and images, queries with negative terms, exclduing low quality images, searching with images, per query search curation using popular items, verbose searching via prompting, ranking with external scalars and multi-modal representations.
+These include the use of multi-modal queries that comprise text and images, queries with negative terms, excluding low quality images, searching with images, per query search curation using popular items, verbose searching via prompting, ranking with external scalars and multi-modal representations.
 If you are interested in learning more, then head to [Marqo](https://github.com/marqo-ai/marqo), see other [examples](https://github.com/marqo-ai/marqo/tree/mainline/examples) or read more in our [blog](https://www.marqo.ai/blog).